nus-cs2030s/2324-s2/docs/01-compiler.md

 !!! abstract "Learning Objectives"

-    Students should
+    After this unit, students should

     - recap some fundamental programming concepts, including the concept of a program, a programming language, a compiler, and an interpreter.
-    - be aware of two modes of running a Java program (_compiled vs. interpreted_).
+    - be aware of two modes of running a Java program (compiled vs. interpreted).
     - be aware that compile-time errors are better than run-time errors, but the compiler cannot always detect errors during compile time.